FluxML/model-zoo/tutorials/transfer_learning/README.md

 ## Custom DataLoader

-When dealing with large datsets, it's unrealistic to use a vanilla `DataLoader` and passing.
-A handy appoach is to rely on custom data containers, which allows to only pull data into memory as needed.
+When dealing with large datsets, it's unrealistic to use a vanilla `DataLoader` contructor using the entire dataset as input.
+A handy approach is to rely on custom data containers, which allows to only pull data into memory as needed.

-Our custom data container will be very simple, it's a struct container the paths to each of our image.
+Our custom data container is very simple.
+It's a `struct` containing the paths to each of our images:
 ```julia
 const CATS = readdir(abspath(joinpath("data", "cats")), join = true)
 const DOGS = readdir(abspath(joinpath("data", "dogs")), join = true)